 Location & Logistics

-The course is held in Aptos, CA, near Santa Cruz.
+The course is held at the Santa Cruz Permaculture Farm, about 20 minutes north of Santa Cruz, near Ano Nuevo State Park.
 You are welcome to camp on-site, and there are many hotels nearby.
-We will have potluck lunches on both Saturday and Sunday.
-You are welcome to utilize our on-site kitchen for food prep or storage.
-Breakfasts and dinners are on your own.
-There are many natural food stores and restaurants nearby.
+All meals are on your own.
+You can bring food to prepare on site, or there are several restaurants and markets within a short drive.

 About Della Duncan